 The follow-up chief survey questions are incorporated into the baseline survey with chiefs of a project on urban migration.
 The household survey will be conducted independently.
 Besides respondent and household characteristics (including before 2022 flood experience), the surveys contain primary outcome variables (Table 2) and secondary outcome variables to study mechanisms (Table 3).
-Moreover, to confirm mitigation behavior the household survey includes several less conventional methods of measurement, including visual confirmation, picture taking and knowledge tests (Table 4).
-Finally, I collect data on trust and risk attitudes in the household survey.
+Finally, to confirm mitigation behavior the household survey includes several less conventional methods of measurement, including visual confirmation, picture taking and knowledge tests (Table 4).